binhchay1/apkafe/wp-content/plugins/ht-easy-google-analytics/readme.txt

 Feel free to [Contact us](https://hasthemes.com/contact-us/)

 == Changelog ==
+= Version: 1.2.0 - Date: 2024-03-21 =
+* Fixed: An issue with login data being updated by non-privileged users

+= Version: 1.1.9 - Date: 2024-03-18 =
+* Fixed: Transition issue with cross browser Compatibility
+* Tested: With WordPress 6.5 version

+= Version: 1.1.8 - Date: 2024-03-08 =
+* Fixed: Removed public REST API endpoint to prevent unauthorized access, and managed it differently
+* Fixed: Sanitization and escaping issues in a few areas

+= Version: 1.1.7 - Date: 2024-02-20 =
+* Improved: Removed dependecny on JS for Diagnostic data notice dismiss issue

+= Version: 1.1.6 - Date: 2024-02-08 =
+* Fixed: Some sanitization and escaping issue
+* Fixed: Prevented unauthorized access to the REST API

 = Version: 1.1.5 - Date: 2023-12-31 =
 * Fixed: Empty Notice shows instead of showing the standard report
 * Tweak: Opt-in message to provide non-sensitive diagnostic data and usage information to improve the plugin